ericsonga/TeacherCSP/_sources/CSPStringPieces/ch17_exercises.rst

         .. tab:: Question

            Indent 6 lines and fix the call to the procedure so that it works correctly.
+It will print a story.

            .. activecode::  ch17ex3q
                 :nocodelens: